Varanus92/RF-Yagi-Antennas/README.md

-in the test itself i have transmit at 1800Mhz from my anntena and saw on the receiver the received signal - amplitude and freuency.
+in the test itself i have transmitted at 1800Mhz from my anntena and saw on the  received signal - amplitude and freuency.

 ![](pic/Test.png)